 Khartoum International Airport (KRT) is now partially open for entry and exit for flights to and from Egypt, Turkey and the United Arab Emirates.
-The operating status includes scheduled cargo flights; humanitarian aid and technical and humanitarian support flights; flights of companies operating in the oil fields; evacuation flights for foreign nationals; and repatriation flights for Sudanese stranded abroad, which began on 21 June.
+The operating status includes scheduled cargo flights; humanitarian aid and technical and humanitarian support flights; flights of companies operating in the oil fields; evacuation flights for foreign nationals; and repatriation flights for Sudanese stranded abroad, which began on 21 June 2020.
 Port Sudan New International Airport (PZU) remains closed for entry and exit.

 The majority of land border crossing points, as well as the Sawakin sea port, are closed for entry and exit.
 The Karb Eltoum and Agok unofficial border crossing points are open, and the Argin and Halfa border crossing points are now partially open for repatriation of stranded Sudanese and Egyptian nationals.
-All bus travel between states has been banned as of 26 March 2020 with the exception of humanitarian, commercial and technical shipments.
+All bus travel between states has been banned as of 26 March 2020 until the end of Eid Al Adha, with the exception of humanitarian, commercial and technical shipments.
 Bridges linking Omdurman, Khartoum and Khartoum North have been opened.
+Due to the increase in cases, internal border with the Northern state were closed as of 19 July.